ON A LITURGICAL ORNAMENT FROM THE WORKSHOP OF EL ESCORIAL

 A recent visit to the sacristy of the church of the Real Monasterio de El Escorial allowed us to measure the panels of the scenes (without the border) which decorate the back and front of a chasuble and the sides of a cope of the set of the life of Christ (see Table 1).

-The dimensions of the panel inside the border of the Krefeld embroidery, calculates from the dimensions (36,2 cm by 28,7 cm) of the full panel, are the same within few millimeters (31,6 by 20,6 cm) as those of the panel of the cope of the El Escorial.
+The dimensions of the panel inside the border of the Krefeld embroidery, calculated from the dimensions (36,2 cm by 28,7 cm) of the full panel, are the same within few millimeters (31,6 by 20,6 cm) as those of the panel of the cope of the El Escorial.

 Most important, as already mentioned, during the same visit we discovered that the left orphrey band of a cope belonging to the set of the life of Christ has a panel identical, with only very minor differences, to the Krefeld one, Figure 6.
 The design of the scene is strictly the same but the colors are different; in the Escorial panel the curtains are deep blue and the scalloped valance is red and has hanging tassels while in the Krefeld panel both the curtains and the valance are light green and the latter does not have tassels.
 What really distinguishes these two embroideries is the border showing a string or chain of circular and oval links in the Krefeld panel instead of a thick twisted chord in between two thin ones in the El Escorial panel.
 The embroidered braid, a central meandering branch with vine leaves, appears to be the same on both panels.